pristanna/OstraPy/README.md

 Course material (from next year) and course description is available [here](https://github.com/DavidZihala/OstraPy).

-__To see Jupyter notebooks online copy the notebook github url to https://nbviewer.jupyter.org/.__
+__To see Jupyter notebooks online, copy the notebook github url to https://nbviewer.jupyter.org/.__